Playing by ear

-Playing or learning by ear is the ability of a performing musician to reproduce a piece of music they have heard, without having seen it notated in any form of sheet music.
+Playing (or learning) by ear is the ability of a performing musician to reproduce a piece of music they have heard, without having seen it notated in any form of sheet music.
 It is considered to be a desirable skill among musical performers, especially for those that play in a musical tradition where notating music is not the norm.

 It is a misconception that musicians who play by ear do not have or do not require musical education, or have no theoretical understanding of the music they are playing.

-Playing by ear is often also used to refer more generally to making music without using musical notation, perhaps using (elements of) improvisation and instant composition.
+Playing by ear is often also used to refer more generally to making music without using musical notation, using improvisation.

 Blues, pop, jazz, and many forms of non-western music are fundamentally rooted in the concept of playing by ear, where musical compositions are passed down from generation to generation.
-In this respect, playing by ear can also be seen as a music-specific example of oral tradition.
+In this respect, playing by ear can also be seen as an instrumental example of oral tradition.

-The concept of playing by ear has led to the development of the idiom to play by ear or "play it by ear."
+The concept of playing by ear has led to the development of the idiom "play by ear" or "play it [i.e., a situation, treated metaphorically as a musical composition, in which one finds oneself] by ear."